We are a household of snow lovers.

 In addition to being a household of snow lovers, we are a household of book lovers.
 We keep a basket of books together near our favorite reading spot in the living room.
 Really, we have baskets of books in every room of our home (and generally books are loose from their baskets and lining the hallways and doorways in a kind of breadcrumb trail where children have pulled them out and traveled with them), but these books in this basket rotate with the seasons or with topics of interest.
 Right now, the basket is full of books about snow.
 We have been reading them over and over and living vicariously through them while we wait for snow of our own.

 In hopes that we might create some strong "snow buzz" among you readers and increase our chances of getting some more of our favorite precipitation, I'd like to share some of our favorite snow books with you.
-(These book images are Amazon affiliate links.)
+(These book images are NOT Amazon affiliate links, just so you know.)
 I'd also like to ask that you join us in the snow dance by wearing your pajamas inside out and dancing around with your pillow on your head (unless you have an aversion to snow and are hoping against our hopes, in which case you are both a spoilsport and exempt).

 Snow by Uri Shulevitz is my very favorite snow book ever.
 (That's saying a lot.)
 It is about the simple joy of snow and how it overcomes the naysayers.
 "Snowflakes don't listen to radio.
 Snowflakes don't watch television.
 All snowflakes know is snow, snow, snow."
 I love everything about it...the simple text is so memorable that we quote it all the time when the topic of snow comes up (which is often, this time of year). "'Snow,' said the boy."
 Sigh.
 It's just perfect.